 10 Best Mam Tor Walks

 The walks are organised by distance starting with a lovely short walk perfect for most people to enjoy this Peak District hill.
 Each route is a circular walk and includes approximate time it takes to do the walk, a map of the walk and the GPX file, everything you need to get you started.

-Scroll down to the bottom for which OS map you need for your walk, locations to start your walk, where to park for your Mam Tor walk and public transport options too.
+Scroll down to the bottom for which OS map you need for your walk route, locations to start your walk, where to park for your Mam Tor walk and public transport options too.

 Mam Tor short walk from Mam Nick